riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 be in a shared object - and mean the `.eh_frame` section does not need to be writeable at runtime.
 Instead, only the new temporary `.sdata.DW.ref.__gxx_personality_v0` section is writeable.

+## <a name=exception-handling-registers></a>Registers

+When an exception is caught, data needs to be passed from the personality function to the landing pad.
+Four scratch registers are used for this purpose, and these parameters are passed to the landing pad according to the integer calling convention; they are passed in registers `a0`, `a1`, `a2` and `a3`.

 # <a name=dwarf></a>DWARF